Pupil Premium and Y7 Catch-up

 The Government believes that the Pupil Premium funding, which is additional to main school funding, is the best way to ‘address the current underlying inequalities between children eligible for free school meals (FSM) and their wealthier peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.’

 Elemore Hall School believes in providing the best possible education for children from all backgrounds and of all abilities.
 The school works inclusively with all pupils to try and ensure that there is support where it is needed and that every pupil is encouraged to succeed, we offer a wide range of activities and resources for all of our pupils both in and outside of school.

-In 2017-18 our Pupil Premium money is being spent in four main areas, (click here for details).
+In 2018-19 our Pupil Premium money is being spent in five main

 The second area is Numeracy withdrawal.
-We are going to develop a discreet room to providing a warm and comfortable environment to support pupils in developing their mathematical skills with a more individualised approach.
+We have a discreet room to provide a warm and comfortable environment to support pupils in developing their mathematical skills with a more individualised approach.
 A member of support staff will be timetabled to spend part of the week withdrawing pupils from lessons for intensive support.
-The school also intends to purchase the Accelerated Maths scheme and other resources to support this.
+The school has purchased a number of online schemes and other resources to support this.
 The withdrawal seeks to support pupils who need a boost with numeracy perhaps because they have missed some schooling.
 It also serves to help pupils to fill in identified gaps in learning.

 Third.
 To promote and improve school attendance and engagement a senior member of staff will spend up to three days per week working with families, the Educational Welfare Officer and other services.
 This involves a range of activities including:- home visits, attending TAFs, Care Team meetings, Attendance monitoring meetings and where necessary court and other legal proceedings.